opengisch/QField-docs/documentation/how-to/project-setup/attributes-form.en.md

 ### Configuring Wizard Mode
 :material-monitor: Desktop preparation

-Organize your feature form into tabs using the **"Drag and drop designer"** in QGIS before enabling Wizard Mode.
+Organize your feature form into tabs using the **Drag and drop designer** in QGIS before enabling Wizard Mode.

 !![](../../assets/images/attribute_form_adding_tabs.png)

 !!!
 Workflow
     1. Open your project in QGIS.
     2. Navigate to _Project > Properties... > QField_ or click the settings icon in the QFieldSync panel.
-    3. Enable **"Enable QField feature forms' wizard mode"**.
+    3. Enable **Enable QField feature forms' wizard mode**.
     4. Save your project and synchronize it to QFieldCloud.

 !![](../../assets/images/qfieldsync_enable_form_wizard.png)